Hate crowds, love cons? Here's how I cope

 Your friend, the wall

-I found that carving off a bit of wall gave me a little relief from plowing through all the crowds.
-It gave me at least one direction I knew people wouldn't be coming from, and it's also a good place to do some people watching from.
+Carving off a bit of wall gave me a little relief from plowing through all the crowds.
+It gave me at least one direction I knew people wouldn't be coming from, and it's also a good place to do some people watching.

 Another thing that helped, oddly: waiting in line.
 Sure, you're with a bunch of people, but there's order to it (ideally, anyway; some of those lines get crazy long and circuitous), and in a way, the people in front of you and behind you act as buffers from other people around you.
 Plus, you can chat while you're waiting if you're so inclined.